WWAggr: A Window Wasserstein-based Aggregation for Ensemble Change Point Detection: Introduction

 \section{Introduction}

-\emph{Change Point Detection} (CPD) addresses the challenge of precise identification of the moments when some statistical properties of data distribution undergo alterations.
+\emph{Change Point Detection} (CPD) addresses the challenge of precise identification of the moments when some statistical data distribution properties undergo alterations.
 Such a problem emerges in various real-world scenarios: manufacturing process monitoring~\cite{lattari2022deep, bao2024self}, server logs~\cite{tran2019automated}, financial data analysis~\cite{laptev2015s5, qin2025pca}, or video surveillance~\cite{romanenkova2022indid}.
-In such situations, an unexpected change often indicates an emergency that requires an immediate response.
+In these situations, an unexpected change often indicates an emergency that requires an immediate response.
 Thus, developing accurate CPD methods is essential to ensure the safe deployment of automatic systems in applications.

 CPD possesses a rich theoretical foundation with optimal procedures proposed for both online and offline detection~\cite{pollak2009optimality,truong2020selective}.
-However, these methods rely on strong assumptions about data distributions, input dimensionality, or sparsity of the change signal, limiting their applicability to real-world data~\cite{xie2021sequential}.
+However, these methods rely on strong assumptions about data distributions, input dimensionality, or sparsity of the change signal, which limits their applicability to real-world data~\cite{xie2021sequential}.
 In response, various deep CPD models have been proposed~\cite{lattari2022deep, romanenkova2022indid, chang2018kernel, deldari2021time,bazarova2024norm,ryzhikov2023latent,xu2025change}, targeting practical demands and offering data-driven solutions with fewer prior assumptions.